Interim government of Ramón J. Velásquez: 1993 Venezuelan blackout

 The 1993 blackout was a widespread power outage caused by an accident at the Guri Dam.
 The blackout left three-quarters of Venezuela without electricity, affecting all major cities in the country.

 Civil rights

 In 1989, Sergio Rodríguez Yance, an activist with the NGO PROVEA, was detained for allegedly instigating the Caracazo protests.
 He was visited by an Amnesty International commission while in detention and later released.
 On September 23, 1993, Rodríguez Yance participated in a student march that turned violent.
 He died from a pellet wound during the protest, sparking demonstrations and condemnation from organizations like Amnesty International.

-Infrastructure policy
+Infrastructure

 The 1993 Las Tejerías Tragedy was an explosion and subsequent fire on September 28, 1993, at kilometer 57 of the Autopista Regional del Centro near Las Tejerías, Aragua, Venezuela.
 The explosion was caused by the accidental piercing of an underground gas pipeline during the installation of a new fiber-optic network.
 Official reports confirmed 42 deaths, 14 injuries, and significant damage to vehicles, with estimated damages of 73.7 million bolívars.